-Either that, or our clothing is simply in the line of fire because my kids love dipping veggies in homemade Italian dressing and I generally leave the immune-boosting fat in my homemade chicken stock.
+Either that, or our clothing is simply in the line of fire because my kids love dipping veggies in homemade Italian dressing and I generally leave the immune-boosting fat in my homemade chicken bone broth.

 Don’t get me wrong – I’ll take these real food hazards over the very real health hazards of the junk food lifestyle, especially since I’m sure my family would figure out how to grease stain clothing while eating 100% packaged, processed food too.

 And have you noticed that brand new, brightly colored clothing always gets a hit more than old junky clothes?
 Why is that!?

 I check over my kids’ clothing before tossing it down the laundry chute, but somehow I usually don’t catch phantom grease stains until after they’ve been through the dryer, making them 5,729 times harder to get out.

 I did some of my famous KS experimenting a few years ago, testing all the recommended home remedies for laundry grease stains.
 We had plenty of raw material to use as test subjects, believe me.

 Here’s what works and doesn’t work to get grease stains out of clothing.

 This has always been my first line of defense, with mixed results, usually heavily dependent on whether the dryer was involved, or not.

 I apply dishsoap or undiluted concentrated soap directly to the stain, rub it in, add a bit of very hot water, rub some more for just a little sudsing action, and let it sit for a very long time (a day or more).
 I then wash in warm or hot water, provided I think the article of clothing can handle it.